gobrowse/raspberry-pi-pico-blink-led/README.md

 7. go to thonny

-8. in thonny press the "switch to regular mode"
+8. in Thonny press the "switch to regular mode"

 ![](https://gobrowse.github.io/Screen%20Shot%202021-05-15%20at%206.37.32%20PM.png)